-At William Reynolds Primary School, we ensure that our children are exposed daily to a variety of quality books and shorter texts that are both fiction and non-fiction.
+We ensure that our children are exposed daily to a variety of quality books and shorter texts that are both fiction and non-fiction.
 We believe that all pupils should have the opportunity to be fluent, confident readers who are able to successfully comprehend and understand a wide range of texts.
 We want pupils to develop a love of reading, a good knowledge of a range of authors, and be able to understand more about the world in which they live, through the knowledge they gain from texts.
 By the end of their time at primary school, all children should be able to read fluently, and with confidence, in any subject in their forthcoming secondary education.
 We understand the importance of parents and carers in supporting their children to develop both word reading and comprehension skills and ensure that parents are aware if their children need to access additional support.

-At William Reynolds Primary School, we believe that writing is strengthened by instilling a love for reading within our pupils.
+We believe that writing is strengthened by instilling a love for reading within our pupils.
 We value the importance of reading to supplement writing and around school you will find displays, which celebrate authors - including our author of the term displays, inspiring reading corners and spaces, children’s favourite books, authors, genres and recommended reads.

 Daily Guided Reading (and Phonics in Key Stage One) takes place, to ensure that children have the opportunity to become fluent, confident readers and well as being questioned about their understanding of the texts within group discussions.